---

 summarise(

-Mean_Grade_byTutor = mean(Grades),
+Mean_Grade_byTutor = mean(Grades)

-School = factor(School_Levels,
+mutate(School = factor(School_Levels,

-levels = School_Levels)
+levels = School_Levels))

 ## Calculate marginal means for school types